alwaysdata/documentation/src/content/en/docs/web-hosting/databases/elasticsearch.md

 Elasticsearch only runs in local mode with isolated permissions (separate user).

 > [!NOTE]
 > Elasticsearch is only available on [Private Cloud](/en/docs/admin-billing/billing/private-cloud-prices) environments.
+Users may request to use OpenSearch instead.

 ---